isleym9447/isleym9447/README.md

 Now for the offical stuffs,

 👋 I’m a final-year IT student at Fayetteville Technical Community College, originally from California.
-I love storytelling through D&D, LARPing, and cosplay, and in my free time you’ll find me gaming, creating a cosplay, baking, or at the gym.

 Technologically, I work with Python, Java, HTML, Linux, cloud tools, and networking.
 I'm always looking for new ways to blend creativity with tech!

+I love storytelling through LARPing, cosplay, and TTRPGs.
+In my free time you’ll find me gaming, creating a cosplay, baking, or at the gym.

 ## #womeninstem #girlswhocode ##